tchajed/minimal-elf/README.md

 ```

 While C is certainly a low-level language, it does have a runtime surrounding
 this code.
-Running `objdump -d tiny_c` reveals a whole of functionality
+Running `objdump -d tiny_c` reveals a whole bunch of functionality
 surrounding our pithy function (which is just `xor %eax, %eax; ret`).
 In
 particular libc provides a function `_start`, which is the actual entry point of
 the file.
 The libc `_start` does a bunch of stuff I don't understand, including